VincyZed/surge-synthesizer.github.io/manual/Surge.md

 <br/>

-**Tension nodes**
+**Control points**

-In addition, you will also often find a **tension node** in the middle of a segment.
+In addition, you will also often find a **control point** in the middle of a segment.
 This one can be dragged vertically (and also sometimes horizontally) to alter its curvature or other properties depending on the line type.
-To reset a tension node to its default position, simply double-click on it.
+To reset a control point to its default position, simply double-click on it.

 <br/>